-Organised football didn’t arrive on Wirral until 1879, when a Druids player named Robert Lythgoe formed Birkenhead FC.
+Organised football did not arrive on Wirral until 1879, when a Druids player named Robert Lythgoe formed Birkenhead FC.
 Previously, denizens of the borough played cricket in the summer months before switching to rugby in winter.
-That arrangement was deeply engrained in British culture, and the school curriculum made it second nature to youngsters of a certain generation.
+Such an arrangement was deeply ingrained in British culture, and the school curriculum made it second nature to youngsters of a certain generation.
 However, Birkenhead FC changed that concept and blazed a trail of football on this side of the Mersey.

-The club was formed at the Cocoa Rooms, a teetotal establishment of some local renown.
+Birkenhead FC was formed at the Cocoa Rooms, a teetotal establishment of local renown.
 It was agreed that the club would play in Mr Heathcock’s field, adjacent to the Birkenhead News offices on Chester Street.
 At first, opponents typically came from Liverpool and Chester, before other teams began sprouting up around Birkenhead.
 There was briefly a Birkenhead Rovers, while Birkenhead Argyle quickly rose to dominate regional competition.

-At the club’s annual meeting in 1882, held at the Bee Hive Hotel, it was decided that the word Rovers would be dropped from the football team’s name.
-The move may have angered some people, including James Hannay McGaul, a Vice President of the club who was in attendance.
-McGaul would be heard from again, in a very important capacity, but, at that point, the grand name of Tranmere Rovers looked to have died.
+At the club’s annual meeting in 1882, held at the Beehive Hotel, it was decided that the word ‘Rovers’ would be dropped from the football team’s name.
+The move may have angered some people, including James Hannay McGaul, a vice president of the club who attended.
+McGaul would be heard from again, in a very important capacity, but the grand name of Tranmere Rovers looked to have died.

-The club’s first recorded match occurred on 15th November 1884 at Steele’s Field.
-Though newspaper coverage of early games was sparse, end of season recaps point to a fairly decent maiden campaign.
+The club’s first recorded match occurred on 15th November 1884 at Steele’s Field, a 4-0 victory over Brunswick Rovers.
+Though newspaper coverage of early games was sparse, end of season recaps point to a decent maiden campaign.
 Belmont was still considered a small club, but it did at least register on the local radar, with many people in Birkenhead pleasantly surprised at their positive results.
 McGaul and Mayor scattered the seeds of growth, and progress certainly followed.

-Yet, on 16th September 1885, it was decided that Belmont FC would select a new name.
-Perhaps with influence from McGaul, who recalled his cricket days fondly, Tranmere Rovers was chosen as a fitting moniker.
-On that day, this report appeared in the Birkenhead News, explaining the change and heralding a new era for football in the town:
+On 16th September 1885, it was decided that Belmont FC would select a new name.
+Perhaps with influence from McGaul, who fondly recalled his cricketing days, Tranmere Rovers was chosen as a fitting moniker.
+This report appeared in the Birkenhead News, explaining the change and heralding a new era for football in the town:

 “The Belmont has changed its name, and will now be known to the world as the Tranmere Rovers.
 It sounds more consequential than the old name, and will be altogether better.
 As a team that is likely to place itself in the front rank of local football, it should at the very least honour the name of the club with that of a township and not a mere street.”

-So, ultimately, what can we derive from the founding fathers of Tranmere Rovers?
-Well, Wesleyanism is a Protestant movement, although any connections between the club and religion of any kind are tenuous and indulgent at best.
-However, the upper middle class standing of the first players and leaders is an intriguing subplot in the history of what became a distinctively working class club.
+What can we ultimately derive from the founding fathers of Tranmere Rovers, then?
+Well, Wesleyanism is a Protestant movement, although any connections between the club and religion of any kind are tenuous at best and dangerous at worst.
+However, the upper middle class standing of the first players and leaders is an intriguing subplot in the history of what became a distinctly working class club.

-Tranmere Rovers has a long and distinctive history, but relatively little has ever been written about its actual formation.
+Tranmere Rovers has a long and illustrious history, but relatively little has ever been written about its actual formation.
 Yet when you delve back to the earliest dates of Superwhite genealogy, a whole new world opens up.
-This piece only touches the tip of a very large iceberg, but it’s a pleasure to shed some light on the lesser known aspects of this club we adore.
+A world that excites and frustrates in equal measure.